espressif/esp-idf/docs/en/api-guides/external-ram.rst

         The benefits of XiP from PSRAM is:

-        - PSRAM access speed is faster than Flash access.
-So the performance is better.
+        - PSRAM access speed may be faster than Flash access, so the overall application performance may be better.
+For example, if the PSRAM is an Octal mode (8-line-PSRAM) and is configured to 80 MHz, then it is faster than a Quad flash (4-line-flash) which is configured to 80 MHz.

         - The cache will not be disabled during an SPI1 flash operation, thus optimizing the code execution performance during SPI1 flash operations.
 For ISRs, ISR callbacks and data which might be accessed during this period, you do not need to place them in internal RAM, thus internal RAM usage can be optimized.
 This feature is useful for high throughput peripheral involved applications to improve the performance during SPI1 flash operations.

         :example:`system/xip_from_psram` demonstrates the usage of XiP from PSRAM, optimizing internal RAM usage and avoiding cache disabling during flash operations from user call (e.g., flash erase/read/write operations).

-    .. only:: esp32p4
+    .. only:: not (esp32s2 or esp32s3)

         .. _external_ram_config_xip: